Skip to main content Stan Consulting LLC · Marketing Atlas · Position · Performance Max Is Not a Replacement for Search

 The Reference pages in the Performance Max cluster, the Reference pages in the Google Ads Waste cluster, the case files this position was written against, the companion position, and the hub.
 The graph below is the cluster map.

-If you read this and recognized your account
+If you assess this and recognized your account

 Configure the four conditions.
 Then decide.

-The Conversion Second Opinion runs this position against your account in seventy-two hours.
+The Conversion Audit runs this position against your account in seventy-two hours.
 A written verdict, the structural defect named, the install order set across the four conditions in the order they have to be configured.
-If the verdict says install, the engagement formats are scoped against the read.
-If the verdict says hold, you keep the read and act on it yourself.
+If the verdict says install, the engagement formats are scoped against the assessment.
+If the verdict says hold, you keep the assessment and act on it yourself.